nicordev/formation-oc-php-projet8-todoco/docs/authentication.md

 ### Configuration

-The `security.yaml` file contains every parameter linked to the authentification.
+The `security.yaml` file contains every parameter linked to the authentication.

 Here is the one from the application with some useful comments: